habibcilmd-cardiologist/dr-cil/content/en/services/left-main-coronary-stent/index.md

       answer: "Yes, the stent is permanent.
 With regular follow-up and medication use, it remains trouble-free for many years."
 ---

 The left main coronary artery (LMCA) is the main vessel that supplies the left side of the heart and feeds approximately 75% of the heart muscle.
 Disease in this critical vessel can be treated with bypass surgery or stenting.
-Assoc.
+Interventional cardiologist Assoc.
 Prof. Dr. Habib Çil has extensive experience in left main coronary stenting and offers minimally invasive treatment in appropriate patients.

 ## What is the Left Main Coronary Artery?